-1. In April 2009, the FASB issued FSP No. FAS 107-1 and APB 28-1, "Interim Disclosures about Fair Value of Financial Instruments" ("FSP FAS 107-1 and APB 28-1").
-FSP FAS 107-1 and APB 28-1 require companies to disclose in interim financial statements the fair value of financial instruments within the scope of FASB Statement No. 107, Disclosures about Fair Value of Financial Instruments.
+1. In April 2009, the Financial Accounting Standards Board ("FASB") issued ASC Topic 825 "Financial Instruments" (formerly FSP No. FAS 107-1 and APB 28-1, "Interim Disclosures about Fair Value of Financial Instruments."
+ASC 825 requires companies to disclose in interim financial statements the fair value of financial instruments within the scope of ASC Topic 820 "Fair Value Measurements and Disclosures" (formerly FASB Statement No. 107, Disclosures about Fair Value of Financial Instruments).
 However, companies are not required to provide in interim periods the disclosures about the concentration of credit risk of all financial instruments that are currently required in annual financial statements.
 The fair-value information disclosed in the footnotes must be presented together with the related carrying amount, making it clear whether the fair value and carrying amount represent assets or liabilities and how the carrying amount relates to what is reported in the balance sheet.
-FSP FAS 107-1 and APB 28-1 also require that companies disclose the method or methods and significant assumptions used to estimate the fair value of financial instruments and a discussion of changes, if any, in the method or methods and significant assumptions during the period.
-The FSP shall be applied prospectively and is effective for interim and annual periods ending after June 15, 2009.
-To the extent relevant, the Company adopted the disclosure requirements of this pronouncement for the quarter ended June 30, 2009, in conjunction with the adoption of FSP FAS 157-4, FSP FAS 115-2 and FAS 124-2.
-The adoption of the new disclosure requirements did not have a material impact on the Company's financial statements.